johndimm/headliners-and-sidemen/README.md

 - edges: two musicians are connected if they appear on the same album

 These graphs are used to calculate degress of separation between musicians.
-Examples are the six degress of Kevin Bacon (actors in movies) and Erdos Number (mathematicians collaborating on math papers).
+Examples are the Six Degrees of Kevin Bacon (actors appearing in movies) and Erdős Number (mathematicians collaborating on math papers).

 Here we are using the same data organized in a different way: